-We have budgeted capital expenditure of approximately NT\$4,290 million for 2004 and NT\$4,125 million for 2005.
+We have budgeted capital expenditure of approximately NT\$6,134 million for 2004 and NT\$4,860 million for 2005.
 In connection with the operations in Shanghai, Modern Mind has invested, through ChipMOS Shanghai, US\$47.5 million in the new testing and assembly facility in Shanghai and Modern Mind has committed that it will invest a further US\$202.5 million by June 6, 2005 in the permanent testing and assembly facility.
 Construction of this permanent facility began in June 2002.
 On December 26, 2003, ChipMOS Shanghai obtained a loan facility for RMB20 million from the China Construction Bank, of which RMB20 million has been drawn as of that date.
 The loan has a term of six months and is secured by land use rights with a net book value of RMB43.3 million as of December 31, 2003.
-We intend to use US\$25 million of our net proceeds from this offering to fund a further capital contribution to ChipMOS Shanghai to finance primarily its facility construction costs.
-In addition, we currently expect to fund ChipMOS Shanghai's remaining investment requirement through issuance of additional debt, which may be convertible into our common shares, or equity securities and/or long-term borrowings.
+We intend to use US\$60 million of our net proceeds from this offering for a loan to Modern Mind to repay the outstanding bank debt and to fund a further capital contribution to ChipMOS Shanghai to finance primarily its facility construction costs.
+In addition, we currently expect to fund ChipMOS Shanghai's remaining investment requirement through issuance of additional debt or equity securities and/or long-term borrowings.
 If sufficient funds are not raised to meet the remaining investment requirement for ChipMOS Shanghai by July 6, 2005 and an extension is not granted by the relevant PRC regulatory authority by that time, ChipMOS Shanghai's business license may become automatically void and ChipMOS Shanghai may have to be liquidated.
 Please see "Risk Factors - Risks Relating to Our Business - If Modern Mind fails to invest an additional US\$202.5 million into ChipMOS Shanghai by July 6, 2005, ChipMOS Shanghai's business license may become automatically void and ChipMOS Shanghai may have to be liquidated, which could hurt our growth prospects and potential future profitability" for further details.
-We anticipate, subject to market conditions, issuing additional debt, convertible debt or equity securities and raising short- or long-term borrowings in the future to fund our capital expenditure.
-Lehman Brothers Inc. has indicated that it is willing to consider waiving the restrictions under our and Mosel's lock-up agreements described under "Underwriting - Lock-Up Agreements", if we wish to issue convertible debt or equity securities within the 180 days covered by the lock-up agreements.
+From time to time, subject to market conditions, we will also consider issuing additional debt or equity securities and raising short- or long-term borrowings to fund our capital expenditure.